deeztek/Hermes-Secure-Email-Gateway/download/clamav-unofficial-sigs/README.md

 ClamAV Unofficial Signatures Updater

-Github fork of the sourceforge hosted and non maintained utility.

 ## Maintained and provided by https://eXtremeSHOK.com

 ## Description
-The clamav-unofficial-sigs script provides a simple way to download, test, and update third-party signature databases provided by Sanesecurity, FOXHOLE, OITC, Scamnailer, BOFHLAND, CRDF, Porcupine, Securiteinfo, MalwarePatrol, Yara-Rules Project, etc. The script will also generate and install cron, logrotate, and man files.
+The clamav-unofficial-sigs script provides a simple way to download, test, and update third-party signature databases provided by Sanesecurity, FOXHOLE, OITC, Scamnailer, BOFHLAND, CRDF, Porcupine, Securiteinfo, MalwarePatrol, Yara-Rules Project, urlhaus, etc. The script will also generate and install cron, logrotate, and man files.

-## Checkout some of our other solutions: https://github.com/extremeshok?tab=repositories
+### Checkout some of our other solutions: https://github.com/extremeshok?tab=repositories

 ### Support / Suggestions / Comments
 Please post them on the issue tracker : https://github.com/extremeshok/clamav-unofficial-sigs/issues